 The Office of Inclusion and Institutional Equity strives to foster a culture of integrity that values shared responsibility as a critical

 element of an inclusive, equitable, and diverse community.
 This vision, built on the

 belief that a diverse and inclusive campus community enhances our institution, will

 Residential Learning Communities

-Residential Learning Communities are intentional communities within the residence halls that enhance a student's Towson
+Residential Learning Communities are intentional communities within the residence halls that enhance a student's TU

 experience in a variety of ways.
 The learning and academic activities within the community